sony/nnabla/doc/python/file_format_converter/file_format_converter.rst

 Limitation
 ++++++++++

-- Training does not supported
+- Training is not supported
-- Only supports operatior set 3
+- Only supports operator set 3
 - Not all functions are supported.
 See :any:`onnx/operator_coverage`.
 - Only limited Neural Network Console projects supported.
 See :any:`onnx/neural_network_console_example_coverage`.
 - In some case you must install onnx package by hand.
 For example you can install with command `pip install onnx` or if you want to install system wide, you can install with command `sudo -HE pip install onnx`.